kristinemlarson/gnssrefl/docs/pages/file_structure.md

 - Example: algo0500.21o where station name is algo on day of year 50 from the year 2021

 Example filename : onsa0500.22o

+It is also standard to use the Hatanaka files.

+Example filename : onsa0500.22d

+We also generally allow two kinds of compression, unix compression and gzip:

+Unix compression example filename : onsa0500.22d.Z

+gzip example filename : onsa0500.22o.gz

+We do not make any effort to find files with the zip ending.
+If your files have this ending, you must unzip them before running gnssrefl.

 **RINEX 3**